Triage Investing Blog Is About Financial Success,

-Brad is 35, married with three young children, lives in London, Ontario, Canada and after completing a formal education in Business Administration Marketing chose a career in healthcare as a Registered Nurse (RN).
-He previously managed a private healthcare clinic in London.
+Brad is 36, married with three young children, lives in London, Ontario, Canada and after completing a formal education in Business Administration Marketing chose a career in healthcare as a Registered Nurse (RN).
+He currently is employed as a Registered Nurse in London.

 He operates TCM Inc. when away from his nursing responsibilities, by offering consulting services to individual/institutional investors and small business owners with educational tools on investor education and business fundamentals drawn from his education, Value RulesTM, research and experiences.

 I believe that, the best investment decisions are made when an individual considers their risk tolerance and are adequately informed.
 This site provides information on a number of topics that I hope will benefit new and experienced investors.
 Feel free to explore the site or contact me with any questions.
 Thank you for visiting this site and I hope you return soon.